 Visit the Nature Museum Auditorium at your convenience throughout the day to view one of our outstanding nature videos filmed at Grandfather Mountain.
 The featured selections play on loop throughout the day.

-Also showing is “Expeditions with Patrick McMillan,” a nationally broadcast series that featured Grandfather Mountain in an August 2014 episode titled “Island in the Sky.”
+Current selections include “Expeditions with Patrick McMillan,” a nationally broadcast series that featured Grandfather Mountain in an August 2014 episode titled “Island in the Sky.”
 This 30-minute video was filmed across a span of two years on Grandfather Mountain and highlights some of the mountain’s high-elevation natural communities.